Similarity-Distance-Magnitude Activations: Introduction

-Given these intrinsic challenges, we approach the problem of uncertainty quantification over LLMs from a new angle and ask: \textit{Can we leverage the metric learning and dense matching capabilities of neural networks over high-dimensional inputs to at least aim to maximize, with minimal distributional assumptions, the separation of aleatoric (irreducible) uncertainty and epistemic (reducible) uncertainty, decomposing the sources of the latter in a manner that is interpretable and actionable?}
+Given these intrinsic challenges, we approach the problem of uncertainty quantification over LMs from a new angle and ask: \textit{Can we leverage the metric learning and dense matching capabilities of neural networks over high-dimensional inputs to at least aim to decompose signals of epistemic (reducible) uncertainty in a manner that is interpretable and actionable?}

-We answer this question in the affirmative with a conceptually parsimonious, LLM-driven partitioning of the data to decompose sources of epistemic uncertainty: Correctly predicted depth-matches into the training set ($\Similarity$), the $\Distance$ to the training set, and the distance to the decision-boundary ($\Magnitude$).
-We use these signals to construct a new activation function, the $\sdm$ activation, which can be used as a replacement for the standard $\softmax$ operation, as, for example, the final-layer activation.
-The $\sdm$ activation enables more reliable estimates of the predictive uncertainty for selective classification \citep[inter alia]{Chow-1957-EarlyPredictWithRejectSystem,GeifmanAndEl-Yaniv-2017-NN-SelectiveClassification}, which addresses the need for uncertainty quantification with LLMs as part of multi-stage decision pipelines, in settings subject to co-variate shifts and out-of-distribution inputs.
+We address this question with a conceptually parsimonious, data-driven partitioning of the data to decompose sources of epistemic uncertainty: Correctly predicted depth-matches into the training set ($\Similarity$), the $\Distance$ to the training set, and the distance to the decision-boundary ($\Magnitude$).
+We use these signals to construct a new activation function, the $\sdm$ activation, which can be used as a replacement for the standard $\softmax$ activation, as, for example, the final-layer activation.
+The $\sdm$ activation enables more reliable estimates of the predictive uncertainty for selective classification \citep[inter alia]{Chow-1957-EarlyPredictWithRejectSystem,GeifmanAndEl-Yaniv-2017-NN-SelectiveClassification}, which addresses the need for uncertainty quantification with LMs used in multi-stage decision pipelines, in settings subject to covariate shifts and out-of-distribution inputs.

-In summary, in this work: \begin{itemize} \item We introduce the $\Similarity$-$\Distance$-$\Magnitude$ ($\sdm$) activation function, which encodes strong signals of epistemic uncertainty, to replace the $\softmax$ operation. \item We specifically examine the behavior of the $\sdm$ activation as a final-layer activation over language models for selective classification.
-Even when considering typical post-hoc calibration methods, the $\sdm$ activation is more robust than the $\softmax$ activation to co-variate-shifted and out-of-distribution inputs, ceteris paribus, while remaining informative over in-distribution data. \item We introduce an approach for controlling the recall of selective classifications, based on a data-driven partitioning of the class-wise CDFs via the $\sdm$ activation.
-Combined with the empirically-robust prediction-conditional estimates from the $\sdm$ activation, this results in a straightforward, and empirically achievable, quantity of interest for selective classification. \end{itemize}
+In summary, in this work: \begin{itemize} \item We introduce the $\Similarity$-$\Distance$-$\Magnitude$ ($\sdm$) activation function. \item We introduce the $\sdm$ estimator for use in controlling class- and prediction-conditional accuracy among selective classifications, based on a data-driven partitioning of the class-wise empirical cumulative distribution functions (eCDFs) over the $\sdm$ activation output. \item We examine the behavior of the $\sdm$ activation as a final-layer activation over pre-trained language models, using the $\sdm$ estimator for selective classification.
+We demonstrate empirically that the $\sdm$ estimator is more robust to covariate-shifts and out-of-distribution inputs than existing classes of post-hoc calibration methods, while remaining informative over in-distribution data. \end{itemize}